evgdim/clean-code/presentation/index.md

 # Functions
-## Functions either return the value that they are mean to produce or throw an error
+## Functions either return the value that they are mean to produce or throw an error (or return Try monad)
-## void functions either complete successfully or thrw an error
+## void functions either complete successfully or throw an error (or return Try monad)

 ## Don't return NULL to "express" that something went wrong.
 ## Don't return a "message" to tell if the function has complete successfully or something went wrong.

 # Side Effects